 Here’s the Long version, if you’re looking for more info:

+Diane’s new Hunt for Jack Reacher series began with Don’t Know Jack, which garnered #1 Bestseller spots on Mystery, Hard-boiled Mystery, Police Procedural, Women Sleuths, and Legal Thriller lists both in the U.S. and U.K. and has remained in the top 20 for more than two years.
+Don’t Know Jack was followed by two bestselling short stories in the Hunt for Jack Reacher series, Jack in a Box and Jack and Kill, and the second novel, Get Back Jack.
 Diane’s new Jess Kimball series kicked off with Fatal Distraction, opening as the #3 Bestselling Legal Thriller, behind John Grisham.
-Diane’s new Hunt for Jack Reacher series began with Don’t Know Jack, which garnered #1 Bestseller spots on Mystery, Hard-boiled Mystery, Police Procedural, Women Sleuths, and Legal Thriller lists both in the U.S. and U.K. Don’t Know Jack was followed by two bestselling short stories in the Hunt for Jack Reacher series, Jack in a Box and Jack and Kill, and the second novel, Get Back Jack.
-Diane’s Judge Wilhelmina Carson mysteries were praised by Romantic Times and garnered the coveted “Top Pick.”
-Diane’s savvy, spunky character, attorney Jennifer Lane, stars in her own romantic suspense series, which kicks off with Raw Justice.
+Diane’s Judge Wilhelmina Carson mystery thrillers were praised by Romantic Times and garnered the coveted “Top Pick.”
+Diane’s savvy, spunky attorney Jennifer Lane, stars in her own romantic suspense in Willa’s universe in Raw Justice and Mistaken Justice.

-Diane is the past Executive Vice President of International Thriller Writers, past member of the Board of the Florida Chapter of Mystery Writers of America, and active in Sisters in Crime and other writing organizations.
+Diane is the past Executive Vice President of International Thriller Writers, past member of the Board of the Florida Chapter of Mystery Writers of America, and active in Sisters in Crime, Author’s Guild, Novelists Inc., and other writing organizations.
 She comes to writing after a successful legal career and is married to her college sweetheart.
 She loves her nomadic snowbird existence preferring perpetual summer migrating from Florida to Michigan each year.

-Diane says she writes mystery and suspense for the same reason she reads: to find out what happens, why people do what they do, and how to bring justice to an unjust world.Her books are translated in twenty territories.
+Diane says she writes mystery and suspense for the same reason she reads: to find out what happens, why people do what they do, and how to find justice in an unjust world.Her books are translated in twenty territories.
 Diane loves to hear from readers.
-Contact her at: DianeCapri.com/Contact to receive notice of new releases, subscribe to Diane’s blog, or simply connect with her.
+Contact her at: DianeCapri.com/Contact to receive notice of new releases, subscribe to Diane’s blog and newsletter with exclusive content for members only, or simply connect with her.

 Discerning Readers Want to Know About Diane Capri: